 Free Things to do Around Houston

-During summer months, the Miller Outdoor Theatre hosts free performances, flicks, and music in Houston's Museum District.
+During the summer months, the Miller Outdoor Theatre hosts free performances, flicks, and music in Houston's Museum District.
 Stop by The Menil Collection for free and see pieces from around the world, including works by Andy Warhol and Picasso.
 You can also go kayaking on the Armand Bayou Paddling Trail.